secretstartups/handbook/demand-generation/campaigns/landing-pages/index.html.md

 # Landing page creation options

 We create landing pages in several locations.
 Marketo is the most efficient option, using tokens and automation pre-built into programs for more speedy and consistent exection.
 The events yml creates landing pages when specific code is included.
-Gated content pages are created using code and then added as listings in the /resources/ yml.
+Gated content pages are created in Marketo and then added as listings in the /resources/ yml.
 Campaign pages are currently created on about.gitlab.com.

 ## Marketo landing pages (general)